Managing Director | Tuna Conservation Group (TUNACONS)

 President of the Inter-American Tropical Tuna Commission (IATTC).

 Ecuador Commissioner for international organizations such as: WCPFC, SPFMRO, IATTC, CPPS and FAO.

-Moran is the Director of Tuna Conservation Group (TUNACONS), which is developing a Fisheries Improvement Project for purse seining fisheries in the Eastern Pacific.
-Important companies associated to this area (NIRSA, EUROFISH, JADRAN, SERVIGRUP, and TRIMARINE) are seeking to certify their fishery with the MSC (Marine Stewardship Council).
+Moran is the Director of Tuna Conservation Group (TUNACONS), which is developing a Fisheries Improvement Project for purse seine fisheries in the Eastern Pacific.
+Important companies associated in this area (NIRSA, EUROFISH, JADRAN, SERVIGRUP, and TRIMARINE) are seeking to certify their fishery with the MSC (Marine Stewardship Council).

 The construction and implementation of all the management tools that we have had so far have undoubtedly had different challenges and difficulties; among these, and from our experience, we can determine the following: